Get more out of your DevOps with Containers!

 - Consistent environment for development, testing, and production

 - Abundant tools like Docker, Gitflow, Jenkins, Kubernetes, Ansible

-Chris Morgan, Technical Director at Red Hat, OpenShift Partner Ecosystem, in his keynote at 2016 All Day DevOps conference stated, “DevOps has a 74% adoption rate (at least on a path towards full adoption) at the enterprise level.”
+Chris Morgan, Technical Director at Red Hat, OpenShift Partner Ecosystem, in his keynote at 2016 All Day DevOps conference, stated, “DevOps has a 74% adoption rate (at least on a path towards full adoption) at the enterprise level.”
 But the same survey revealed another important figure – about container adoption in enterprises which is 18%.
-So, if the container environment provides all the benefits which we have already discussed, then why the rate is low.
-There are few difficulties while deploying containers on multiple hosts, packaging and some concerns like security, integration and deployment flow.
-As far as container security is concerned, we can secure our containers at orchestrator level with the help of different infrastructure monitoring and security tools like Prometheus and RBAC provided that you are using Kubernetes and at the container level with vulnerability static analysis using tools like Docker scanning services, Twistlock Trust, Clair which can be integrated in CI/CD pipeline.
-Another possible solution to this is CIS certified container images (CIS is a benchmark for containers).
+So, why is the rate low if the container environment provides all the benefits we have already discussed?
+There are a few difficulties while deploying containers on multiple hosts, packaging, and some concerns like security, integration, and deployment flow.
+As far as container security is concerned, we can secure our containers at the orchestrator level with the help of different infrastructure monitoring and security tools like Prometheus and RBAC, provided that you are using Kubernetes and at the container level with vulnerability static analysis using tools like Docker scanning services, Twistlock Trust, Clair which can be integrated into CI/CD pipeline.
+Another possible solution is CIS-certified container images (CIS is a benchmark for containers).
 In addition, we can do periodic network security auditing.
-Other than security aspects there are few things you should consider while you are going for containers.
+Other than security aspects, you should consider a few things while going for containers.

 What are the things to consider before you gear up containers for DevOps?

-There are lot aspects which need to be considered while you are going for any software environment adoption.
-Similarly, these are the aspects which you need to consider before you introduce containers in your DevOps:
+There are lot of aspects that need to be considered when you are going for any software environment adoption.
+Similarly, these are the aspects that you need to consider before you introduce containers in your DevOps: